 In addition, a bachelor’s program will give you ample room to choose electives and explore areas of interest that have nothing to do with real estate or business.
 The result is a well-rounded graduate with knowledge of many topics.
 That kind of knowledge could be a big bonus in a relationship-based industry like real estate that relies heavily upon an agent’s ability to form connections with diverse clients.

-Whether you decide to pursue your license and become a realtor or you opt to go into a different business field, a degree in Real Estate Studies can lay the foundation for successi.
+Whether you decide to pursue your license and become a realtor or you opt to go into a different business field, a degree with an emphasis in Real Estate Studies can lay the foundation for successi.

 iSuccessful completion of this degree does not guarantee that any state real estate licensing agency will accept a students or a graduate’s application to sit for or successfully complete any such exam.
 In addition, the University of Arizona Global Campus does not guarantee that any professional organization will accept a graduate’s application to sit for a certification or as a qualifying academic credential for membership in such professional organization.

 iiMost US states require licensing to perform various professional activities associated with real estate business services.
 Such licensing may require an examination performed by designated controlling state agencies.
 If students or graduates are interested in pursuing any state licenses, they are strongly encouraged to research their local state real estate agency’s requirements for licensure.